chamibia/weather-dashboard/README.md

 ### The weather dashboard returns a 5-day forecast that displays the date, weather conditions, temperature, wind speed, UV Index and humidity.

-## A user is presented with presented with current and future conditions of that city.
+## A user is presented with current and future conditions of that city.

 ## Made with